MV-Adapter: Multimodal Video Transfer Learning for Video Text Retrieval: Methodology

 \subsection{Temporal Adaptation}

-The target of the video branch in MV-Adapter is to enhance the image-text pre-trained vision encoder of CLIP with temporal modeling capability.
+The goal of the video branch in MV-Adapter is to augment the image-text pre-trained vision encoder of CLIP with temporal modeling capability.
 To achieve this, as illustrated in \cref{fig:modules}, we encode temporal context into the spatial features of each frame and further enhance the model with dynamic temporal modeling.
 Before delving into details, we first expand the notation of the input of vision branch $x$ for description clarity.
-Considering all frames, $x=\{x^i\} _{i=1}^{|v|}$ where $x^i$ is the feature of $i$-th frame and $|v|$ is the number of frames. $x^i = [x_{\text[\rm CLS]}^i, x^i_{\rm patch} ] \in \mathbb R^{(N_P + 1) \times d}$ where $x^i_{\rm patch} = [x^i_1, \cdots, x^i_{N_P}]$ and $N_P$ is the number of patches in each frame.
-Next, we detail how to boost the image-level feature (for the [CLS] token) $x_{\text[\rm CLS]}$ and patch-level features with temporal context.

-The feature of [CLS] token $x^i_{\rm [CLS]}$ is first passed through the $\texttt{Downsample}$ to reduce dimension for computational efficiency.
-Then we combine all frames' [CLS] tokens and append a learnable token [CC] (``CC'' means the aggregated ``Class token'' of frame-wise ``Class tokens'').
-This sequence is fed into the lightweight transformer $\texttt{TRM}$ as in Eq.~\eqref{eq:basic_text}.
-By capturing the mutual dependencies among frame tokens via the attention mechanism, the transformer is able to learn the temporal information across all frames.
-In this way, each frame's [CLS] token is enriched to be temporal-aware, and the [CC] token attains global video representation.
-Next, [CLS] token is passed through $\texttt{Upsample}$ (followed by the scalar $s$) to restore its original dimension, while [CC] token is used in the following process to boost patch features.
+Considering all frames, $x=\{x^i\} _{i=1}^{|v|}$ where $x^i$ is the feature of $i$-th frame and $|v|$ is the number of frames. $x^i = [x_{\rm cls}^i, x^i_{\rm patch} ] \in \mathbb R^{(N_P + 1) \times d}$ where $x^i_{\rm patch} = [x^i_1, \cdots, x^i_{N_P}]$ and $N_P$ is the number of patches in each frame.
+Next, we detail how to enrich the image-level feature (for the [CLS] token) and patch-level features with temporal context.
+The pseudocode for the entire temporal adaption process is shown in Algorithm. \ref{algo:cls_cal}.
+The [CLS] token's feature $x^i_{\rm [CLS]}$ is first passed through the $\texttt{Downsample}$ to reduce its dimension for computational efficiency.
+Then we concatenate all frames' [CLS] tokens and the average of patch tokens in the order of the frames in the video.
+And a learnable token, denoted as [CC] (``CC'' means the aggregated ``Class token'' of frame-wise ``Class tokens''), is appended to this sequence.
+This sequence is fed into the lightweight transformer $\texttt{TRM}$ as shown in Eq.~\eqref{eq:basic_text}.
+By utilizing the attention mechanism to capture the mutual dependencies among frame tokens, the transformer learns the temporal information across all frames.
+Consequently, each frame's [CLS] and averaged patch embeddings are enriched to be temporal-aware, and [CC] obtains global video representation, which will be used in the subsequent process to generate dynamic upsample weights for each frame.